pgerv12/streamsx.documentation/docs/beamrunner/beamrunner-2b-sas.md

 ## Before you execute

-A Red Hat Enterprise Linux 7 environment is recommended for submitting Apache Beam 2.1 applications to the Streaming Analytics service in IBM Cloud (formerly IBM Bluemix).
+A Red Hat Enterprise Linux 7 environment is recommended for submitting Beam applications to the Streaming Analytics service in IBM Cloud (formerly IBM Bluemix).

 ## Creating a Streaming Analytics service on IBM Cloud